Reinforcement Learning for Multi-Truck Vehicle Routing Problems: Training Methodology

+As in \cite{kool2018attention}, we use a modified version of REINFORCE \cite{reinforce-williams,Sutton1998} to train our agent.
+REINFORCE is a policy-gradient RL algorithm, which means that instead of estimating the ``value'' of actions in various states and training to find actions with high estimated value, we work directly with a parameterized policy and vary the parameters $\theta$ to minimize the \emph{cost} from an episode.

+Our REINFORCE variant defines actions differently from most typical implementations.
+Since it is very difficult to evaluate how good or bad any single routing decision is, we treat an episode's entire series of routing decisions, $(\xi_1, \xi_2, \ldots \xi_k)$ where each $\xi_i$ is a node, as a single action.
+Since REINFORCE updates policy weights using the log probabilities of actions, and we define an action as the complete sequence of routing decisions in an episode, we simply use the sum of the log probabilities of each individual routing decision for the policy update step.

-Typical vehicle routing problems can use total driving time as an objective function to minimize.
-However, our routing problem has a time constraint $T_\mathrm{max}$ and we are not guaranteed that all demand will be fulfilled.
-To address this, we define \emph{demand coverage} as the percentage $\eta$ of initial demand that is eventually fulfilled.
-This quantity requires care to calculate: when a truck arrives at a node $i$, all rank 1 on-board demand with index $i$ is dropped off as a final stop.
-We can keep track of the accumulated total of such demand as it is dropped off.
-This total, divided by the sum of all components of initial demand, is the demand coverage $\eta$.
+Since the entire episode can be regarded as a single action, we only need to define a cost function $F(\xi)$ for a full route $\xi$.
+Typical VRPs can use total driving time or distance as a cost function to minimize.
+However, our routing problem has a time constraint $T_\mathrm{max}$ and it is not guaranteed that all demand will be fulfilled.
+To address this, we define \emph{demand coverage} as the percentage $\eta(\xi)$ of initial demand volume that is eventually fulfilled by route $\xi$.
+We then define the cost function as simply

-We also use a parameter $T$ to denote the physical time of the last truck when it finishes its route.
-It's very important to note that $T$ is not the average time for all trucks.